coronalabs/corona-docs/markdown/guide/graphics/group.markdown

 Group transforms are applied hierarchically to the group's children.
 The child's transform is applied first, followed by the transform of its parent, followed by each ancestor, all the way to the [stage][api.type.StageObject].
 Consequently, children in a group are positioned relative to the parent group's position.
 When you modify the transform of a group (move/scale/rotate) it affects the transform of the children.

-In the image below, the black region indicates a theoretical Corona content area (in&nbsp;landscape orientation) and the intersection of the orange lines indicates the origin of the group.
+In the image below, the black region indicates a theoretical Solar2D content area (in&nbsp;landscape orientation) and the intersection of the orange lines indicates the origin of the group.
 Note that this origin always defaults to `0,0` <nobr>(the top-left</nobr> corner of the content&nbsp;area).

 For testing, a red vector object has been drawn at `100,100` which signifies its center position since [display objects][guide.media.displayObjects] have a default center [anchor][guide.graphics.transform-anchor].